 Social Insurance Law 79 of 1975 covers Egyptian employees as well as foreign employees whose countries have treaties with Egypt for reciprocal social insurance treatment.

 Employers are required to withhold the employees’ social insurance contributions from their salaries and to remit them together with the employer’s contributions to the Social Insurance Organization on a monthly basis.
-The salaries and related benefits or emoluments are divided, forsocial insurance purposes, into a basic salary and variable elements.
-The maximum insured sum of the basic salary is at present EGP 1,120 per month (approximately USD 143), and the maximum insured sum of the variable elements is at present EGP 1,830 per month (approximately USD 234).
-Variable elements include the remainder of the basic salary if it is in excess of EGP 1,120 per month as well as overtime payments, bonuses, representation allowances, and similar emoluments.
-The maximum insured sum of the basic salary will be increased by 10% on 1 July of each year The variable amount will be increased each January with 15%.
+The salaries and related benefits or emoluments are divided, for social insurance purposes, into a basic salary and variable elements.
+The maximum insured sum of the basic salary is at present EGP 1,240 per monthuntil July 2017 and starting from July the ceiling will be EGP 1,364.
+This 10% increase shall be applied on July of each year, and the maximum insured sum of the variable elements is at present EGP 2,430 until December 2017 per monthand starting from January 2018 the ceiling will be EGP 2795 .
+This 15% increase shall be applied on January of each year.
+Variable elements include the remainder of the basic salary if it is in excess of EGP 1,240 per month as well as overtime payments, bonuses, representation allowances, and similar emoluments.

 Expatriates are not required to pay social insurance.
 Instead, employers are required to pay 3 percent of the expatriate’s salary to cover work injuries.
 Expatriates are required to pay social insurance only if required under the terms of a totalization agreement concluded between Egypt and the employee’s home country.